 - Get a toll tag for automatic payments (you need this if your vehicle is > 3.5 t)

-I tried to do all three of them.
+I tried to do all of those.
 Unfortunately the toll tag took several weeks to be delivered and arrived after I had already left.
 Means I can’t give any insights on the actual use about this one.

 I registered the plate and got an account.
 If you get an account be very careful to put in the correct phone number of you mobile phone.
 It will be used to send you a code so you can access your account.
 This worked for me at the beginning but later on I wasn’t able to login any longer because the SMS would not come (even though I have not changed a thing about my phone or phone number).
 I am not sure why it doesn’t work anymore.